 - Provide visual cues.
 People who have Alzheimer's often forget where they are, even inside their own homes.
 It might help to post descriptive photos on the doors to various rooms, such as the bathroom, bedroom and kitchen.
 Encourage your loved one to explore his or her immediate environment as often as necessary.

-Despite your best efforts, it may be impossible to completely prevent wandering.
-Consider these techniques to minimize problems related to wandering:
+Despite your best efforts, it might be impossible to completely prevent wandering.
+Consider these techniques to accommodate wandering and keep your loved one safe:

 - Reduce hazards.
 Remove tripping hazards, such as throw rugs and extension cords.
 Install night lights to aid nighttime wanderers.
 Put gates at stairwells to prevent falls.